jwymanm/chiara/README.md

          (cons (first s) (take-while pred (rest s)))))))
 ```

-The beauty of Chiara is that it is strictly a superset of vanilla Clojure - it doesn't force anything on you, and you don't have to change anything about the way you write your code.
+The beauty of Chiara is that it is a superset of vanilla Clojure - it doesn't force anything on you, and you don't have to change anything about the way you write your code.
 But, if and when you choose to, you can remove some of the redundant outer parens, and your code will continue to be perfectly valid - like so:

 ```clj
 defn take-while